piyusss11/mathKraftAssignment/README.md

    - Provide visual representations of mixed fractions

 ## Setup
 This is a standard React Next.js project.
-You can install the modules using `npm install` followed by starting up the server using `npm run dev`.
+You can install the modules using `npm install` followed by starting up the project using `npm run dev`.

 ## Technical Requirements
 - Responsive React web-based game